-This is a guest post from Louise at Money Supermarket.
+This is a post from Louise at Money Supermarket.
 You can read more about Louise at the end of this post.

 It’s hard for those of us who have been financially independent to suddenly find ourselves in a relationship where we share both the bank accounts and the bills.
 I know I’ve worked very hard to achieve financial autonomy and the thought of handing over even a little bit of control to somebody else is just plain scary.
 However, successful relationships typically involve compromise and sharing.
 Here are a few tips for introducing the man to the money.